-You'll probably agree that designing a passport that protects against current and future attacks represents today a significant challenge for national printers and public authorities.
+You'll probably agree that designing a passport that protects against current and future attacks is a significant challenge for national printers and public authorities today.

 In response, numerous technological developments for secure passports have emerged.
 But harnessing them into a single effective strategy can prove a real headache.

-In this article, we'll explain the five main methods of attack used by fraudsters.
+In this article, we'll explain fraudsters' five main attack methods.